IgorCoraine/TIA_Add-In_VCI_Git_Connector/README.md

 #### 2.6.1 VCI
 To add files from your project to your VCI repository or from your repository to your project, simply drag and drop the files or folders.

-To check what can be used with VCI check the specific documentation at item *1.2 Supporting Documentations*.
+To see what can be used with VCI check the specific documentation in [item 1.2](#1_2).

 #### 2.6.2 Git
 The Git is going to work at the VCI repository making it a Git repository as well. **To use any functions you must have at least one file to the configured repository or drag and drop something from the project to the repository**.

-To use the functions right click any of the files or folders at the repository side and choose the command you want, you can select more than one object to apply the command.
+To use the functions right click any of the files or folders on the repository side and choose the command you want, you can select more than one object to apply the command.
 Check the functions at next item *3.
 Functions Documentation*.
-To learn more about git check the specific documentation at item *1.2 Supporting Documentations*.
+To learn more about Git check the specific documentation in [item 1.2](#1_2).

 ![navigation image](doc_images/navigation.png)

 ---
 ## <a name="3"></a> 3.
 Functions Documentation
-The commands may differ a little bit from original terminal commands, for example combining more than one command, therefore is recommended to read the documentation before use.
+The commands may differ a little bit from Git's original terminal commands, for example combining more than one command, therefore is recommended to read the documentation before use.

-Git commands will not be explained on this documentations.
-To learn more about Git commands refer to item *1.2 Supporting Documentations*.
+Git commands will not be explained in this documentation.
+To learn more about Git commands refer to [item 1.2](#1_2).

 ### <a name="3_1"></a>3.1 Add